andreschort/query/README.md

 QueryTables
 =====

+This branch holds the port of QueryTables to NETStandard1.6

 QueryTables can:
 - Transform an IQueryable<T> with projections into another type(or an anonymous type), apply filters and multiple sortings.
 The IQueryable can be anything, from a list in memory to an Entity Framework query.
 - Easily create a GridView which gets the data from an IQueryable using the transformations provided.